VladaAlek/find-mysterious-word/README.md

 If you enjoy solving mysteries, you're in the right place.
 Allow me to present a game where the main task is to uncover mysterious words.
 To succeed, a clue will be displayed on the screen.
 Enter your answer, and you'll either receive confirmation that your answer is correct, or you'll move on to the next clue.
 In case you don't succeed the first time, fear not — the correct answer will be revealed.
 This game features a total of five mysterious words.

+![Terminal_photos](/assets/images/terminal_1.png)

 INSPIRATION FOR THIS GAME CAME FROM THE POPULAR SERBIAN QUIZ SCHOW "SLAGALICA"

-![Terminal_photos](/assets/images/terminal_1.png)

 ## User Experience:

+ - See Prototyp - Algorithm bellow

 **Introduction**
 The user familiarizes themselves with the project content in two ways:
 - *Title:* Its significance is emphasized by using capital letters.
 -  *Explanation*: A concise explanation guides the user into the essence of the project and explains how to use it.

 **Demo or Game**

 In the next step, the user has the option to choose between two possibilities:
 - By typing **"d"** for Demo, they go to the page with a demo example.
-After becoming more familiar with the game rules, the user can start the actual game by typing **"g"** for "Game" or exit the program by typing **"e"** for "Exit."
+After becoming more familiar with the game rules, the user can start the actual game by typing **"g"** for "Game" or exit the program by typing any other key on the keybord for "Exit."
 - Alternatively, the user can directly initiate the game by typing **"g."**

 **Game Flow**

 The terminal displays the first clue to the mysterious concept and provides instructions to enter an answer.